B-AROL-O/FREISA/code/oak-d-lite-module/README.md

 #### Device

 `depthai.Device` object: OAK device.
-Need to upload a *pipeline* (`depthai.Pipeline` - see [later](#pipeline)) to it and it will be executed on the on-board processor.
+Need to upload a *pipeline* (`depthai.Pipeline` - see [later](#pipeline)) to it and it will be executed on the onboard processor.
-Notice that when initializing the `Device` object, it is needed to provide the pipeline as argument of the constructor.
+Notice that when initializing the `Device` object, it is needed to provide the pipeline as an argument of the constructor.

 ```python
 pipeline = depthai.Pipeline()